| Home | New Testament Studies | Revelation Table of Contents | Previous Section | Next Section |

 18:10 "For in one hour your judgment has come" Notice the repeated emphasis on the quick and total destruction (cf. Rev. 17:12; 18:8,10,17,19).
 This imagery fits the fall of Jerusalem better than Rome.

-Also notice as merchants and sailors grieve that "saints, apostles, and prophets" rejoice in v.
+Also notice merchants and sailors grieve, while "saints, apostles, and prophets" rejoice in v.
 20, which fits Jerusalem better than Rome.

 Special Topic: Hour